 REASONS TO UNDERGO THIS PROCEDURE

-Patients who suffer from trauma, tumor/s, stroke, or Bell’s palsy lose the ability to move one side or several areas of their face due to temporary or permanent nerve damage.
-As a result, they lose voluntary control of their face and end up with an unnatural facial expression.
+Patients who suffer from trauma, tumors, stroke, or Bell’s palsy lose the ability to move one side or several areas of their face due to temporary or permanent nerve damage.
+As a result, they lose voluntary control of their face and end up with unnatural facial expressions.
 The social and emotional effects make the debilitating condition all the more devastating.
-This procedure will help improve functional and cosmetic deficits around the patient’s face and bring their confidence back.
+This reconstructive surgical procedure will help improve functional and cosmetic deficits around the patient’s face and regain their confidence.
 It also addresses the following issues:

 - Uneven or drooping facial features